Kasturi-Mahendra-Sawant/Kasturi-Mahendra-Sawant/README.md

 ---

 ### 🚀 About Me
 - 🎓 MCA-SANDWICH – 1st Year Student
+- 🎓 B.Sc. in Computer Science
 - 📊 interested in AWT(Advance Web Technology)
 - 🧠 foundation in SQL and Java, python and data concepts
 - ☁ AWS Certified with hands-on cloud exposure